- Do you need to obtain ‘probate’?

 More about that in a moment.
 But first, please allow me to introduce myself.

-Hello, my name is Phil Weston and I’m a Legal Practitioner, Author, and Speaker with over 20 years experience.
-I have personally helped 3,856 clients (at the last count) to obtain probate themselves, without using a solicitor.
+Hello, my name is Phil Weston and I’m the owner and founder of www.willsandprobateservice.co.uk, Author, and Speaker with over 20 years experience.
+I have helped 6,000 individuals obtain probate themselves, without using a solicitor.

 I’ve spent thousands of pounds on courses, training material and legal textbooks learning all there is to know about probate.
 I am going to share some of these “inside knowledge” secrets with you today.